A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Introduction

 \subsection{On the parameter $\kappa$}

-As discussed earlier, the retailer revenue (reward function) is the softmax function.
-Intuitively, the curvature of the reward function influences how easy (or difficult) it is to learn the true parameter $\theta_*$.
+As discussed earlier, the retailer's revenue (reward function) is the softmax function.
+Intuitively, the curvature of the reward function influences how easy (or difficult) it is to learn the true choice parameter $\theta_*$.
 In Section~\ref{sec: preliminaries main}, we explicitly define $\kappa$ as inversely proportional to the lower bound on of the \emph{derivative} of the reward function in the entire decision region.
-While the parameter $\kappa$, as defined, is a necessary assumption for the maximum likelihood estimation, it also characterizes a global lower bound on the curvature.
+Existence of a global lower bound on the curvature of the reward function is a necessary assumption for the maximum likelihood estimation of $\theta_*$.

-In the previous works on generalized linear bandits and variants~\citep{filippi2010parametric,li2017provably,oh2019thompson}, the quantity $\kappa$ features in regret guarantees as a multiplicative factor of the primary term (as $\tilde{\mathrm{O}}(\kappa\sqrt{T})$), since they ignore the local effect of the curvature and use global properties (e.g. $\kappa$), leading to loose worst-case bounds.
-Specifically, in the case of the softmax function when the estimate of the parameter, $\hat{\theta}$ is close to the true parameter, $\theta_*$, the multiplicative dependence makes the regret bounds grow exponentially even for common scenarios.
-For a cleaner exposition of this issue take $K=1$, i.e. rewards are given by a sigmoid function of $\theta\cdot x$.
-The derivative of sigmoid is ``bell''-shaped (see Figure~\ref{fig:kappa_illustration} for reference).
-When $\theta\cdot x$ is very high (i.e. the assortment contains products with high utilities) or when $\theta\cdot x$ is very low (i.e. the assortment contains products with low utility), $\kappa$ can be every large.
-From Assumption~\ref{assm: kappa assumption}, for $K=1$, $\kappa$ is equivalent to the $\max \frac{1}{a(1-a)}$, for some $a\in(0,1)$.
-When $a$ is close to $1$ or $0$, $\kappa$ is very large.
+In previous works on generalized linear bandits and variants~\citep{filippi2010parametric,li2017provably,oh2019thompson}, the quantity $\kappa$ features in regret guarantees as a multiplicative factor of the primary term (i.e., as $\tilde{\mathrm{O}}(\kappa\sqrt{T})$), and this is because they ignore the local effect of the curvature, and use global properties (via $\kappa$) leading to loose worst-case bounds.
+For a cleaner exposition of this issue, lets take $K=1$, i.e., the rewards are given by a sigmoid function of $\theta\cdot x$.
+The derivative of sigmoid is ``bell''-shaped (see Figure~\ref{fig:kappa_illustration}).
+When $\theta\cdot x$ is very high (i.e., the assortment contains products with high utilities) or when $\theta\cdot x$ is very low (i.e., the assortment contains products with low utility), the value of $\kappa$ will be large.
+From Assumption~\ref{assm: kappa assumption}, for $K=1$, $\kappa$ is equivalent to $\max \frac{1}{a(1-a)}$, for some $a\in(0,1)$.
+Thus, when $a$ is close to $1$ or $0$, the value of $\kappa$ will be large.
 The exponential dependence for $K=1$ case follows when we replace $a$ with a sigmoid function.
+In the context of our problem, this translates to an exponential dependence of the per-round regret on the magnitude of utilities (i.e., $\theta\cdot x$).